Cancer Urology

 From September 2016 the journal is indexed in Web of Science Core Collection, Emerging Sources Citation Index (ESCI).

-Editor-in-chief — Deputy Director for Scientific Affairs, National Medical Research Radiological Center, Ministry of Health of Russia; Head of the Department of Oncology of Medical Institute of Continuing Education, Russian Biotechnological University (Moscow, Russian Federation), MD, PhD, Professor Alekseev, Boris Ya.
+Editor-in-chief Alekseev, Boris Ya., Corresponding Member of the Russian Academy of Sciences, MD, PhD, Professor; Deputy Director for Scientific Affairs, National Medical Research Radiological Center, Ministry of Health of Russia; Head of the Department of Oncology of Medical Institute of Continuing Education, Russian Biotechnological University, Academic Secretary of Russian Society of Oncourologists.

 Target audience: oncourologists, urologists, oncologists, RCOU members, chemotherapists, radiation oncologists, surgeons, experts of the large pharmaceutical companies.